File: how do brands advertise today?

 Rihanna for Balmain...
 The brand has completely revised its communication to reach a different audience, far - very far - from refined luxury.

-Hence the importance of not doing anything and respecting certain accepted rules to create a “real” luxury campaign:
+Hence the importance of not doing just anything and of respecting certain accepted rules for creating a "real" luxury campaign:

 • If possible no or very few faces,